 People also criticize Bitcoin for its slow transaction speeds.
 This is an issue that its community of miners has not been able to address meaningfully.
 The network processes roughly 4.6 transactions per second.
 By comparison, credit card issuer Visa processes roughly 1,700 transactions per second.

 However, Bitcoin’s slow transaction speeds have had an interesting effect on how people use BTC.
 Instead of using bitcoin as “digital cash” for everyday purchases, more and more investors now view BTC as “digital gold.”
-It’s become common to buy and hold bitcoin as a store-of-value.
+It’s is common to buy and hold bitcoin as a store-of-value.